telerik/blazor-docs/components/grid/state.md

                 }

                 // you could override a user action as well - change settings on the corresponding parameter
-                // make sure that the .SetState() method of the grid is always called if you do that if(item.Member == "Name")
+                // make sure that the .SetStateAsync() method of the grid is always called if you do that if(item.Member == "Name")
                 {
                     item.Value = "name 1";